Books washing-machine and new conservation methods for leather bindings

-At the restoration studio of the Barcelona University (UB) Library
+At the conservation studio of the Barcelona University (UB) Library

 Every time I visit Domènec I wonder why it took me so long since the last time.